Synchronize a project directory to a remote host using

 rsync and validate changes safely with a dry run.

-Use bidirectional workflows to keep backups current and to
+Use push and pull workflows to keep backups current and to

 You are backing up a local project directory to a remote